Israeli families fleeing rat-race revive once-doomed kibbutzim

 Though some kibbutzim are still struggling financially, most are stable, if not thriving.
 Their main income now comes from industry, including from leading companies in Israel.
 Some communities have grown rich selling off land.

-The privatization changes in kibbutzim and housing prices that can, in certain areas, be half those in the center of Israel, have made moving there more attractive.
+The privatisation changes in kibbutzim and housing prices that can, in certain areas, be half those in the centre of Israel, have made moving there more attractive.

 In most of the communities, members no longer have to work largely in kibbutz-assigned jobs for a modest monthly allowance.
 Instead, they can pursue their own professional paths and earn their own wages, a portion of which may go back to the kibbutz.